mapwatch/mapwatch/README.md

 The live-updating part only works in Chrome.
 Firefox/IE/others have no way to do this, as far as I know.

-I could create a downloadable version where this feature would be more reliable, but I hope it's not necessary.
-Releasing this as a webpage is safer for you, and easier for me to maintain.
+I could create a downloadable version where this feature would be more reliable, if there's enough interest.

 ### How do Zana missions work?